Know Your Credit

 - Pay more than the minimum payment to reduce overall debt.
 This is one of the most important things to help lower your total amount paid in interest and get yourself out of debt faster.

 - Have credit cards, but manage them responsibly.
-Credit cards are essential to building credit, but you have to make sure you are using them wisely and not treating them like free money.
+Credit cards are essential to building credit, but you have to make sure you are using them wisely and not treating them as free money.
 Check out our Great Rate card if you plan on keeping a balance, or are looking to consolidate debt.
 You can transfer balances from your high-rate cards to the Great Rate card for $0 and have a 1.99% APR on balance transfers for 12 months.*

 - Clear up any collection accounts to stop further negative reporting from hurting your credit.